senecajs/senecajs.org/src/pages/contribute/index.md

 # Contribute
 [Seneca][], [Senecajs.org][], and all official plugins are __open__ projects and encourage participation.
-If you feel you can help in any way, be it with documentation, examples, extra testing, or new features, please be our guest.
+If you feel you can help in any way, be it with documentation, examples, extra testing, or new features, please be our guest! =)

 ## Helping out
 Contributing is not always about adding new features.
 There are plenty of other ways to get